igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/linkedlist/singly/base/SinglyLinkedList.md

 ### 14. Update internal implementation

 If you haven't done it already it's a good time to refactor the `LinkedList` class.
 We can improve internal implementations without changing the external API.
 Methods `insertFirst`/`insertLast`/`removeFirst`/`removeLast`/`first`/`last` can be refactored by using `insertAt`/ `removeAt`/`getAt` methods (with appropriate) parameters.

+Tests:
-- **Tests**: No new tests here, just makes sure all the previous tests are passing.
+- No new tests here, just makes sure all the previous tests are passing.

 ### 15. Kotlin `Iterator` interface

-- **Description**: Allows to iterate over list of items using t Kotlin [Iterable](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-iterable/index.html) and [Iterator](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-iterator/index.html) interfaces.
+Allows to iterate over list of items using t Kotlin [Iterable](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-iterable/index.html) and [Iterator](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-iterator/index.html) interfaces.
 This allows to use many Kotlin extensions for `Iterable` interface such as `forEach`, `filter`, `sumBy`, `map` etc.

+Tests:
-- **Tests**: `sum all the nodes`
+- `sum all the nodes`

 Example 1: